October 28, 2016, Swift Current, Saskatchewan: Day One

 Kyle slouches his shoulders, pale and red-faced all at once.
 "Please, remember those of us who aren't in shape," he wheezes, followed by Matt displaying similar colours, a combination of sunlight deficiency and windburn.
 The rest of us aren't doing much better, but the peaks are far too tempting and we've moved faster than anticipated.

 Most of us skip the zigzagging pathway and take an off-trail shortcut to the peak.
-Within seconds I note the blades of grass brushing against my boots inducing some odd satisfaction that dusty footsteps on a flattened pathway haven't yet managed to provide.
+The blades of grass brushing against my boots are immediately more satisfying than dusty footsteps on a plowed pathway.
 At the summit we take our prize in a cold, triumphant sweat: the centrepiece of 70 Mile Butte, a lookout point from one of the highest points in Grasslands National Park:

 "Hey, come take a picture of this," Kyle yells at me.
 I'm skeptical considering his passion for photography is about as deep as the roots we're standing on.
 Expecting to turn his direction and see his pasty-white ass hanging out of his pants, I'm relieved to find him pointing his finger at a metal object that looks like a landmine embedded in the ground.